greenbone/docs/src/feed-sync.md

 -   `/usr/local/sbin/greenbone-feed-sync` or `/usr/sbin/greenbone-feed-sync`: This is the old sync script written in bash to download CERT, SCAP, and GVMD_DATA.
 It is no longer installed by default since gvmd 22.5.0.

 ### Deprecated Sync Script Removal
-If you have any of the deprecated sync scripts (`greenbone-certdata-sync`, `greenbone-scapdata-sync`, `greenbone-nvt-sync`, `/usr/local/sbin/greenbone-feed-sync` or `/usr/sbin/greenbone-feed-sync`) installed, it is recommended to remove them.
+If you have any of the deprecated sync scripts it is recommended that you delete them.
 This step ensures a clean transition to the new sync script.
+The easiest way to identify the old feed sync scripts is that they are located in the `/usr/local/sbin` directory.
+These files include:
+*/usr/local/sbin/greenbone-certdata-sync
+* /usr/local/sbin/greenbone-scapdata-sync
+* /usr/local/sbin/greenbone-nvt-sync
+* /usr/local/sbin/greenbone-feed-sync
+* /usr/sbin/greenbone-feed-sync

 ## Introduction Of The New Python Feed Sync Script
 A new Python-based `greenbone-feed-sync` command now replaces the deprecated feed sync scripts mentioned above.
 This new script can be run with can be run with **Greenbone version 22.4 and later**, however, older versions are not supported.
 This new feed sync method will now be installed by default.